aces/Loris-MRI/docs/scripts_md/MRI.md

 This method tries to figure out if there may have been labelling problems which would put the files in a staging area that does not actually exist.

-INPUT: study date, database handle reference and array of fileIDs to check the study date
+INPUTS: study date, database handle reference and array of fileIDs to check the study date

 RETURNS: 1 if the file requires staging, 0 otherwise